 I wasn't one of those people who was given a camera at age five and fell in love with photography.

-Since that trip in 2007 I became hooked on photographing patterns hidden within landscapes, extreme climates, cultures and the underwater world.
+Since that trip in 2007 (yes, that makes me a little older than 23 now ha!)
+I became hooked on photographing patterns hidden within landscapes, extreme climates, cultures and the underwater world.
 My business The Wandering Lens, works with global brands producing visual content and image libraries/editorials for various publications, tourism/commercial clients and also operates as a travel photography site, which is now the leading publisher of travel guides for photographers.

 In 2009 I opened a landscape gallery on Hayman Island with the glimmering Great Barrier Reef at my doorstep for six years.